SmartEnergyOrg/Backend/README.md

 4. run `docker-compose build`
 5. run `docker-compose up -d` to run the containers in the background
 6. run `docker-compose down` to stop and remove the containers

-### Using remote containers with VSCode

-For an optimal dev environment use the remote containers extension

-1. Open VSCode in this project
-2. Install Remote - Containers from Microsoft (ms-vscode-remote.remote-containers)
-3. Copy and paste `sample.env` (to keep it on the repo) and rename it to `.env`
-4. Open the command pallet `ctrl` + `shift` + `p` and run `> Remote Containers: Open Folder in container..`
-5. You should now be inside the container within VSCode.

-# Contribution rules

 ## Code conventions